 Specific services provided by the district vary by district.
 Contact your local school disrtict for more information on what is offered near you and begin developing an IEP for your child.

-Montana special needs homeschooling students may be eligible for the Montana Special Needs Equal Opportunity Education Savings Account program which provides families with up to $8,000 in funding for educational expenses like therapeutic therapies, online software, testing fees (including college entrance exams, college tuition, and more.
+Montana special needs homeschooling students may be eligible for the Montana Special Needs Equal Opportunity Education Savings Account program if they were enrolled in public school the prior school year.
+This ESA program provides families with around $5,500 to $8,000 in funding for educational expenses like therapeutic therapies, online software, testing fees (including college entrance exams, college tuition, and more).

 Implementing an IEP at Home